SAP/jenkins-library/documentation/docs/steps/cloudFoundryDeploy.md

 ## Description

-Application will be deployed to a test or production space within Cloud Foundry.
+The application will be deployed to a test or production space within Cloud Foundry.
 Deployment can be done

 * in a standard way